mlatu-lang/mlatu/CONTRIBUTING.md

 You can also contribute through just testing the language out.
 Feel free to use it for side projects, and open issues for any bugs you find or features you'd like.

-Finally, if you'd like to take a more major role in Mlatu development, feel free to contact me through mlatu@brightlysalty.33mail.com.
-I'm interested in having more developers who can take a more active role in the project.
+Finally, if you'd like to take a more major role in Mlatu development, feel free to contact me through mailto:mlatu@brightlysalty.33mail.com.
+I'm definitely interested in involving anyone who wants take a more active role in the project.